ETH-DISCO/cluster-tutorial/steps.md

-This guide will help you get started with using the TIK cluster at ETH Zurich.
+This guide will help you getting started with the TIK cluster at ETH Zurich.

 # 1. SSH into the cluster